 Technology trends in our personal life are currently driving trends within the business world.
 If you don’t believe me, pull out your work-issued Blackberry and pay ten minutes writing me an email regarding how you disagree.
 The Netflix Model otherwise referred to as software as a Service (SaaS), has modified the method we tend to operate an everyday business.

 What will be the ensuing technology trend that changes the method we tend to do business?
-It’s easy to look at ensuing5 years and say things like cloud, co-located data centers, and IoT (Internet of Things) can still drive changes.
+It’s easy to look at the ensuing5 years and say things like the cloud, co-located data centers, and IoT (Internet of Things) can still drive changes.
 However what comes next?

-Cabling is that the infrastructure that supports business operations these days and it’ll solely continue to be a lot of necessary.
+Cabling is the infrastructure that supports business operations these days and it’ll solely continue to be a lot necessary.
 One thing is evident regarding the future of cabling, bandwidth requirements can solely continue to go up.
 Whereas some assume cables can depart with wireless, they forget that those wireless units (access points) still ought to be wired.
 So, whereas the cabling needs and designs can change, the importance of cabling can still grow.

 Now, in comes fiber optic cable.
 Unless you’re within the industry, you most likely have to thank Google if you’ve heard of fiber.
 You most likely produce other things to thank Google for, however, that’s for one more blog.
 Fiber is formed from skinny strands of glass.
 Rather than sending a signal over copper, fiber sends bursts of light through the skinny glass strand.
 This totally different cable construction permits for fiber to possess abundant higher bandwidth and distance limitations compared to copper.

 Today, we tend to mainly use fiber for underground (outside plant) or backbone (riser) cable.
 One reason for this can cost.
 The price of fiber has invariably been more than copper.
 That’s still the case today; but, the distinction between the 2 is shrinking and has never been nearer than it’s these days.
-The price can still fall as more of it get produced.
+The price can still fall as more of it gets produced.
 At some point, the cost won’t be a factor.
 The opposite factor in however fiber is used is that the end devices.
 Today’s devices don’t directly support a fiber connection.
-Look on the rear of your computer and see if there’s a fiber port.
+Look at the rear of your computer and see if there’s a fiber port.
 Since the end devices don’t connect with fiber directly, a copper conversion should happen at some point.

 As cost continues to come back down and a lot of devices come out with an instantaneous fiber connection, you’ll see the utilization of fiber cabling increase.
 Some wireless access points and security cameras take an instantaneous fiber connection these days, therefore it’s only a matter of your time till that becomes the standard.
 Fiber will support speeds over 100 Gbps and has even been tested at a terabyte per second.
 That’s crazy speeds and once more it’s hard to imagine needing all that.